awsdocs/aws-iot-docs/developerguide/iot-sql-functions.md

 ## mod\(Decimal, Decimal\)<a name="iot-func-mod"></a>

 Returns the remainder of the division of the first argument by the second argument\.
-Supported by SQL version 2015\-10\-8 and later\.
+Equivalent to [remainder\(Decimal, Decimal\)](#iot-func-remainder)\.
 You can also use "%" as an infix operator for the same modulo functionality\.
-Supported by SQL version 2015\-10\-8 and later\.
+Supported by SQL version 2015\-10\-08 and later\.

 Example: `mod(8, 3)` = 2\.